Article 1 - Organization

 Article 11 - Indemnification

-No member or member organization of Northampton Community Cooperative Market, Inc. shall be liable for any indebtedness or obligation of Northampton Community Cooperative Market, Inc. in an amount exceeding such member’s unpaid current dues, personal accounts payable, and any duly authorized levy or special assessment.
+No Co-op Owner, whether a Household Member or Institutional Member of Northampton Community Cooperative Market, Inc. shall be liable for any indebtedness or obligation of Northampton Community Cooperative Market, Inc. in an amount exceeding such Co-op Owner's unpaid current dues, personal accounts payable, and any duly authorized levy or special assessment.

 Indemnification payments and advances of expenses shall be made only in such increments and at such times as will not jeopardize the ability of Northampton Community Cooperative Market, Inc. to pay its other obligations as they become due.
-All such payments made shall be reported in writing to member-owners with or before the notice of the next membership meeting.
+All such payments made shall be reported in writing to Co-op Owners with or before the notice of the next Membership meeting.

 Article 12 - Bylaws